TheWistarInstitute/slurm-examples/README.md

 ## Examples

-Additional examples are organized in the other folders, please read through each `README.md` file in each folder to understand each example.
+Additional examples can be found in the **examples/** folder, please read through each `README.md` file in each to understand each example.

 ## Additional Examples/Configurations - COMING SOON